SecureApiGateway/secure-api-gateway-ob-uk-rcs/_infra/helm/securebanking-openbanking-uk-rcs/readme.md

 However, as part of the deployment of the secure-api-gateway, you must build the java artifacts and built the docker image via the [Makefile](https://github.com/SecureApiGateway/secure-api-gateway-ob-uk-rcs/blob/master/Makefile).

-Only once this has been done for all the components can the [steps to deploy](https://github.com/SecureApiGateway/secure-api-gateway-releases/tree/master/secure-api-gateway/readme.md) be performed to deploy the secure-api-gateway
+Only once this has been done for all the components, can the [steps to deploy](https://github.com/SecureApiGateway/secure-api-gateway-releases/tree/master/secure-api-gateway/readme.md) the secure-api-gateway be performed.

 ### Example Manifest
-This is an example manifest using the `values.yaml` file provided, there is no overlay values in this generated manifest hence why there is no repo URL in `spec.template.spec.containers.0.image`
+This is an example manifest using the `values.yaml` file provided, there is no overlay values in this generated manifest hence why there is no repo URL in `spec.template.spec.containers.0.image`.

 ```yaml
 ---